 What Causes Flatulence in the Elderly

-Passing gas is typically benign and normal, as long as your loved one isn't experiencing weight loss, diarrhea, abdominal pain or distention, or decreased appetite.
-These symptoms may signify intestinal malabsorption brought on by a variety of potential causes, including inflammatory bowel disease, celiac disease, small intestinal bacterial overgrowth, giardia infection, chronic mesenteric ischemia and irritable bowel syndrome.
-Remedying these medical issues will require a thorough GI workup by your loved one's doctor.
+Fortunately for most seniors, passing gas is typically benign and normal.
+Slight changes in digestion are relatively normal as we age, but there are some symptoms to look for that may indicate an underlying medical issue.
+If your loved one’s flatulence is accompanied by weight loss, diarrhea, abdominal pain or distention, or decreased appetite, it’s important to make an appointment with their doctor.
+These symptoms may signify intestinal malabsorption brought on by a variety of potential causes, such as inflammatory bowel disease (IBD), celiac disease, small intestinal bacterial overgrowth, chronic mesenteric ischemia or irritable bowel syndrome.
+Remedying these and other underlying digestive conditions will require a thorough gastrointestinal workup.

 The good news is that flatulence is more often caused by less serious and more easily treated factors.
 Some of the following conditions could be responsible for your loved one’s excessive “wind.”

 - Lactose intolerance: This is a common issue with a relatively simple solution.
 First, try removing lactose-containing dairy products from your loved one’s diet for a week or so and see if things improve.
 If they still crave dairy products despite being lactose intolerant, yogurt may be a less problematic option compared to cheese and milk.
 Lactose-free milk and other dairy products are also available.
 Lactaid (lactase enzyme) tablets might help them digest their favorite dairy items to some degree as well.

 - Fructose intolerance: Symptoms of fructose sensitivity can be witnessed after your loved one eats certain fruits, products containing fruit juice, or foods that contain high fructose corn syrup like soda.